jeremydmiller/Postgres.Projections/README.md

 ## Concept

 * Use Postgresql as an event store
+* Support event metadata/headers out of the box for more efficient querying?
 * Expose a declarative DSL to model how to update the readside model from the events
-* "Compile" the DSL into stored procedures, triggers, and tables for the defined projections
+* "Compile" the DSL into stored procedures, triggers, and tables for the projections defined in the DSL
 * The client API should be able to create the matching DDL on demand

 Postgresql's (PS) JSON datatype allows you to efficiently store, retrieve, and query against Json structures.
 Add in its general robustness and proven record in production and we have a strong candidate for usage as the backing event store in a CQRS architecture and a quasi-document database to boot.